Skip to main content

 “She is holding court, Your Highness.”
 It was Devdoot who entered the chambers and spoke with a bow.
 “I hope you allow the servants to arrange for a bath before the Maharani arrives with breakfast.”
 Ishaan Dev nodded.
 He eyed Mallal again as Devdoot spoke.

-“I hope it is not too bland,” Priyambada spoke as she tasted the soup.
+“I hope it is not too bland,” Priyambada said as she tasted the soup.
 “Once he got his voice back, he started complaining.”
-Urvi eyed her as she spoke of him as though he was a child.
+Urvi eyed her as she spoke of him as though he were a child.

 “Your Highness.”
 Devdoot walked in and bowed.
 “The Adhiraja is ready.”